esphome/esphome-docs/components/lvgl.rst

           focused:
             border_color: 0x00FF00

 Naturally, you can override these at the individual configuration level of each widget.
-This can be done in batches, using ``style_definitions`` configuration option of the main component.
+This can be done in batches, using the ``style_definitions`` configuration variable of the main component.
 In the example below, you defined ``date_style``:

 .. code-block:: yaml